Lawsuits Filed Over Maryland Man Who Posed as Gynecologist at Prince George’s Hospital Center

 One victim named in the federal lawsuit had a child delivered by Dr. Akoda in 2012 following 16 hours of labor.
 In addition to the pain and suffering she and her child endured at the time of birth, the woman also claims the experience has caused tremendous emotional injuries, destroyed her trust in hospitals and health care providers, and scared her from ever having children again.

 Dr. Akoda is believed to have treated numerous patients during his eight years at Prince George’s Hospital Center in Maryland.
 If you were one of the patients who was treated by Dr. Akoda – including pregnant mothers and families whose childbirth was overseen or handled by the fraudulent doctor – you may be entitled to compensation.
 Several women have already come forward to pursue lawsuits against Prince George’s Hospital Center for its failures to ensure medical staff were properly licensed and trained, and to ensure the safety of patients.

-Wais, Vogelstein, Forman & Offutt, LLC is a proven medical malpractice and birth injury law firm that has earned national recognition for representing victims of substandard medical care and medical negligence.
-Over the years, our legal team has leveraged more than 100 years of combined experience to hold health care providers accountable for their failures, and has recovered more than half a billion in verdicts and settlements for clients since 2012 – including the largest medical malpractice verdict in Maryland history ($55 million against Johns Hopkins Hospital).
+Wais, Vogelstein, Forman, Koch & Norman, LLC is a proven medical malpractice and birth injury law firm that has earned national recognition for representing victims of substandard medical care and medical negligence.
+Over the years, our legal team has leveraged more than 100 over 200 years of combined experience to hold health care providers accountable for their failures, and has recovered more than half a billion in verdicts and settlements for clients since 2012 – including the largest medical malpractice verdict in Maryland history ($55 million against Johns Hopkins Hospital).